Medical Coding and Billing: Is it right for you?

 • Medical billing and coding specialists can work in a variety of settings, including hospitals, clinics, and insurance companies.

-• Specialists can often find work remotely, meaning they have more flexibility in terms of where they work.
+• Specialists can often work remotely, giving them more flexibility in where they work.

 Cons: